 - Sotheby’s International Realty

-Corcoran is one of the top real estate firms in New York and is well known for having experienced agents and its emphasis on luxury properties.
+Another one of the top real estate companies in NYC is Corcoran, a brokerage that is well-known for having experienced agents and its emphasis on luxury properties.
 Anyone who’s ever watched the wildly popular television show on NBC known as Shark Tank has heard of the founder of The Corcoran Group — Barbara Corcoran.
 As the introduction to the TV show puts it, “Barbara Corcoran went from working as a waitress in Manhattan to building the city’s pre-eminent real estate empire.”

 Although that may seem a bit dramatized for TV, it’s actually a pretty accurate description of what Barbara Corcoran started.
 In 1973, Corcoran took out a $1,000 loan to start her real estate company in a small office in Manhattan.
 Less than four decades later, she sold her company to National Realty Trust (NRT) for a whopping $66 million.
 While she no longer runs things at Corcoran, the company remains one of the largest and most successful brokerage firms in NYC.